daurnimator/lua-http/interfaces/connection.md

 ### `connection:localname()` <!-- --> {#connection:localname}

 Returns the connection information for the local socket.
 Returns address family, IP address and port for an external socket.
 For Unix domain sockets, the function returns `AF_UNIX` and the path.
 If the connection object is not connected, returns `AF_UNSPEC` (0).
-On error, returns `nil` an error message and an error number.
+On error, returns `nil`, an error message and an error number.

 ### `connection:peername()` <!-- --> {#connection:peername}

 Returns the connection information for the socket *peer* (as in, the next hop).
 Returns address family, IP address and port for an external socket.
 For unix sockets, the function returns `AF_UNIX` and the path.
 If the connection object is not connected, returns `AF_UNSPEC` (0).
-On error, returns `nil` an error message and an error number.
+On error, returns `nil`, an error message and an error number.

 *Note: If the client is using a proxy, the values returned `:peername()` point to the proxy, not the remote server.*